tbonfort/be-big-data/README.md

 https://cloud.google.com/pubsub/docs/overview

-We will now configure a pubsub queue which is configured to dispatch payloads to our cloud run service.
+We will now create a pubsub queue which is configured to dispatch payloads to our cloud run service.
 Each time a message is posted to this pubsub queue, the pubsub service will emit a request to our cloud run endpoint, which in turn will cause cloud run to create an instance to process that request/payload.